brad-hof/nba-home-crowd-travel/README.md

-# Home vs Away Performance, Crowd Size & Travel Impact (2024-25 NBA Regular Season)
+# NBA Home vs Away Performance, Crowd Size & Travel Impact

 In this Jupyter Notebook I use python and data from the **2024-25 NBA regular season** to answer:
 1. Does playing at home really boost win rates?